-Mary Fields was born a slave in Hickman County, Tennessee sometime in 1832.
+Mary Fields was born a slave in Hickman County, Tennessee, sometime in 1832.
 She lived on the family farm.
-Both the farm and Mary was owned by Judge Edmund Dunn.
+Judge Edmund Dunn owned both the farm and Mary.
 The judge’s daughter, Dolly, was about the same age as Mary.
 They became good friends.
-It is not known who taught her, but Mary was taught to read and write.
+It’s not known who taught her, but Mary was able to read and write.

 She, like countless others, was also freed by the Emancipation Proclamation Act of 1863.
 Yet, she stayed with the Dunn family.
-After the Judges death and upon the death of his wife Josephine (1883), Mary took the family’s five children to join Dolly in Toledo, Ohio.
-This was where Dolly lived after becoming a nun, followed by being named Mother Superior Mary Amadeus.
+After the Judge’s death and upon the death of his wife Josephine (1883), Mary took the family’s five children to join Dolly in Toledo, Ohio.
+It’s where Dolly lived after becoming a nun, followed by being named Mother Superior Mary Amadeus.

-A year later, Mother Superior was sent to the Montana Territory.
-At the request of the Jesuits, she was assigned to head a school for Indian girls at St. Peter’s Mission.
-Accepting the assignment she left with five Ursuline nuns heading for the mission.
-Their task, as the first to do so, was to create and establish a curriculum to teach Native Americans from the Cheyenne, Crow, Blackfoot, and Gros Ventre-Assiniboine Reservation located in central and eastern Montana.
-The cold and severe winters along with other frontier elements made the task even more daunting for the nuns.
+A year later, Mother Superior’s sent to the Montana Territory.
+At the request of the Jesuits, assigned to head a school for Indian girls at St. Peter’s Mission.
+Accepting the assignment, she left with five Ursuline nuns heading for the mission.
+Their task, the first to do so, was to create and establish a curriculum to teach Native Americans from the Cheyenne, Crow, Blackfoot, and Gros Ventre-Assiniboine Reservation located in central and eastern Montana.
+The cold and severe winters along with other frontier elements, made the task even more daunting for the nuns.

 For some unknown reason, Mary Fields stayed behind.
 Later, learning of Mother Amadeus bout with pneumonia, she went to the St Peters Mission aid her friend.
-Mother Superior Amadeus recovered and Mary ended up staying at the mission.
+Mother Superior Amadeus recovered, and Mary ended up staying at the mission.
 She earned her keep by taking a job with the Ursuline nuns.
-The 6 foot, approximately 200 hundred pound dark-skinned black woman, was an imposing figure to the locals, no matter their race.
+The 6 foot, approximately 200 hundred pounds dark-skinned black woman, was an imposing figure to the locals, no matter their race.
 Her duties included hauling supplies from around Cascade County, Montana area, Great Falls, or Helena to the St. Peters Mission.
-By now she had become hardened by the frontier life.
+By now, she had become hardened by frontier life.
 She took to smoking harsh cigars and carrying a pistol strapped under her apron.
-That type life alone designated certain duties such as required including patchwork carpentry, chopping wood, cutting down small trees and digging various type holes for the mission.
+That type of life alone designated certain duties such as required, including patchwork carpentry, chopping wood, cutting down small trees and digging various type holes for the mission.

 There are different reports on the cause of a gunfight between Mary and one of the disgruntled workers at the mission.
 Mary was in charge, acting as the Forman, which reportedly angered this particular individual.
-Some say the man didn’t like to be told what to do by a black woman.
+Some say the man didn’t like being told what to do by a black woman.
 But in our experience, even today, these issues are normally based upon economic reasons.
-The fact she was earning a reported $2 per month more that he, evidently, sent him off on a constant complaining campaign to whoever would listen.
+The fact she was earning a reported $2 per month more than he sent him off on a constant complaining campaign to whoever would listen.
 He even registered a complaint with the managing Bishop in charge of the nuns and mission.
 The old, why should an “uppity colored woman” make more than a man was his rant.

-The man’s nerve wracking complaints caused an altercation that resulted in a shootout.
+The man’s nerve-wracking complaints caused an altercation that resulted in a shootout.
 One version of how it started says the man hit Mary.
 As she fell, she pulled her six-shooter and fired, missing the guy.
-He pulled his gun firing, but missing and the shootout was on.
+He pulled his gun firing but missing, and the shootout was on.
 Another report says Mary went looking, found the man by a latrine he was cleaning, and fired at the man upon sight.
 She missed and the shootout was on.
-Without going into further specifics of the differing details of the subsequent shootout, in fact there were several gunshots fired by both parties in the back of the mission.
+Without going into further specifics of the differing details of the subsequent shootout, there were several gunshots fired by both parties in the back of the mission.
 Both emptied their six-shooters ending with the man getting wounded in the buttocks.
 The altercation caused Mary to get fired by the managing Bishop as soon as he got wind of the gunfight.
-It was said the Bishop had been asking the nuns to get rid of her a long time before the shootout.
+The Bishop had been asking the nuns to get rid of her a long time before the shootout.

 That was just nature elements that attempted to stop this determined woman.
-For six years, she rode a stagecoach carrying the mail, money and other items for delivery over a frontier postal route.
-The trails were littered with desperate people who did mind taking a chance on stealing whatever this black woman was carrying.
+For six years, she rode a stagecoach carrying the mail, money, and other items for delivery over a frontier postal route.
+The trails littered with desperate people who did mind taking a chance on stealing whatever this black woman was carrying.
 In those rare occasions where some desperado had not heard of Stagecoach Mary, they may try to rob her.
 Their first surprise would be that she was a woman driving a six-horse team coach.
-Added to their shock of seeing this tall black woman alone and out in the wilderness, was the site of a double barrel ten gauge shotgun leveled at them.
+Added to their shock of seeing this tall black woman alone and out in the wilderness, was the site of a double-barrel ten-gauge shotgun leveled at them.
 The question now became, who has the drop on whom?
-Since it was said she never lost a piece of mail or any other valuables in her care during a stagecoach run, we know how those confrontations ended.
+Since they said she never lost a piece of mail or any other valuables in her care during a stagecoach run, we know how those confrontations ended.

 Peace, make it a day in which Jesus Christ would be proud of you,